Speak with a safari expert

 Magic pools and a fairy-tale forest

 Life in arid Etosha revolves around the waterholes dotted throughout the park.
-Many of these are fed by natural artesian springs, but others are manmade, and it is for good reason that the road network in the park is centred around these pivotal features.
+Many of these are fed by natural artesian springs, but others are man-made, and it is for good reason that the park’s road network is centred around these pivotal features.
 Apart from the height of the rainy season during the summer months, these waterholes offer the only available water for the park’s multitudinous animal species.
 As a result, remarkable sightings at the water’s edge are inevitable.
 For eager photographers and predators alike, the waterholes guarantee a gathering of animals unlike any other.

 Etosha